Territoire de Belfort: History

 After retaining its unique status as a territoire for just over half a century, Belfort was officially recognized as France's 90th department in 1922.
+Before, it was officially named the Arrondissement subsistant du Haut-Rhin ("Remaining Arrondissement of Haut-Rhin").

 France had recovered Alsace three years earlier, but the decision was made not to reintegrate Belfort into its former department.
 There was talk of giving it a new departmental name, with suggestions that included "Savoureuse" (after the main river of the new department) or "Mont-Terrible" (the name of a former Napoleonic department embracing parts of Switzerland).
 Still, there was no consensus for a name change, and the department continues to be known as the Territoire de Belfort.

-When the regions of France were created, Belfort was not included in the region of Alsace, but the adjacent region of Franche-Comté, since January 2016, Bourgogne-Franche-Comté.
+Belfort lies on the ridge that divides When the regions of France were created, Belfort was not included in the region of Alsace, but the adjacent region of Franche-Comté, since January 2016, Bourgogne-Franche-Comté.

+The department do not have its own Cour d'assises but uses the one for the Haute-Saône.

 Geography

-Geographers might contend that Belfort lies on the ridge that divides two regions of France, but before 1870, it was politically part of Alsace.
-However, in terms of the political regions established in 1982, the Territoire de Belfort has found itself in the Franche-Comté rather than Alsace.

 The department has an area of only 609 km^{2} (235 sq. miles), making it the fifth smallest of Metropolitan France (after Paris and its suburbs, Hauts-de-Seine, Seine-Saint-Denis, and Val-de-Marne).
 It is slightly smaller than Saint Lucia or Jakarta, Indonesia.

 Principal towns

-The most populous commune is Belfort, the prefecture.
-As of 2019, there are 4 communes with more than 5,000 inhabitants:
+The most populous commune is Belfort, the prefecture, home to 33% of the department's population.
+As of 2023, there are 6 communes with more than 4,000 inhabitants: